Skip to main content

 Munkoyo

-A fermented non-alcoholic drink made from munkoyo roots and maize porridge with a slightly sour, tangy taste.
-Popular in the Copperbelt and northern provinces.
-Served during special occasions and family meals - refreshing and uniquely Zambian.
+A non-alcoholic fermented drink made from munkoyo roots and maize porridge, with a slightly sour, tangy edge.
+It is common in the Copperbelt and the northern provinces, poured at celebrations and family meals.
+Refreshing, and you will not meet it outside Zambia.

 Chibwabwa